-- No visitors/support person will be permitted for patients who present with COVID19 symptoms.
+- No visitors/support persons will be permitted for patients who present with COVID-19 symptoms.

 - Visitors/support persons may wait in the designated waiting area with the patient as long as capacity allows for social distancing.
 If proper social distancing cannot be maintained, visitors/support persons will be asked to wait elsewhere until the patient is in a room.

-- When the patient is placed in a room, the visitor/support person may accompany the patient and will be allowed time to establish communication with the ED caregivers.
-Once this is complete, the visitor/support person may be asked to exit the Emergency Room and wait elsewhere.
+- When the patient is placed in a room, the visitor/support person may accompany the patient and will be allowed time to establish communication with the Emergency Department caregivers.
+Once this is complete, the visitor/support person may be asked to exit the Emergency Department and wait elsewhere.

-- Visitors/support persons cannot sit, stand or wait in the ED halls, lobby, or corridors of the hospital or ED.
+- Visitors/support persons cannot sit, stand or wait in the Emergency Department or hospital halls, lobby or corridors.

 - Visitors/support persons must refrain from leaving and re-entering the Emergency Department.

-Additional restrictions may be required depending on the needs and safety of patients, visitors/support persons and ED Staff.
-Visitors/support persons unable to comply with the ED Visitor Rules will be asked to leave the building.
+Additional restrictions may be required depending on the needs and safety of patients, visitors/support persons and Emergency Department Staff.
+Visitors/support persons unable to comply with the Emergency Department Visitor Rules will be asked to leave the building.